aofarrel/BYOD-to-Terra/full_documentation.md

 ## About NIH Interoperability

-The National Institute of Health supports interoperability among cloud-based platforms to improve how biomedical data is stored, accesses, shared, and computed on.
+The National Institute of Health supports interoperability among cloud-based platforms to improve how biomedical data is stored, accessed, shared, and computed on.
 Several initiatives have since spurred from the original [NIH Data Commons Pilot](https://www.nih.gov/news-events/news-releases/nih-awards-test-ways-store-access-share-compute-biomedical-data-cloud), including [NHGRI AnVIL](www.anvilproject.org) and [NHLBI BioData Catalyst](biodatacatalyst.nhlbi.nih.gov).
 These cloud intitiatives are working towards interoperability to provide paths for researchers to access data resources from across NIH and conduct analyses in secure workspaces.

-You are likeky found this workspace because you are interested conducting research in one or more of these NIH cloud-platform ecosystems.
-In this tutorial, we are providing examples for how to bring your own data to a Terra workspace and utilize resources from NIH cloud-based platforms that interoperate with Terra; be it comparing your own data to data provided by an NIH initiative, or computing on your data in a secure platform with access to a rich tools repository.
+You likely found this workspace because you are interested conducting research in one or more of these NIH cloud-platform ecosystems.
+In this tutorial, we are providing examples for how to bring your own data to a Terra workspace and utilize resources from NIH cloud-based platforms that interoperate with Terra -- be it comparing your own data to data provided by an NIH initiative, or computing on your data in a secure platform with access to a rich tools repository.

 ## Introduction to BYOD